jiboyalab/SpaCCC/README.md

 # Contributing

-All authors were involved in the conceptualization of the scDCA method.
+All authors were involved in the conceptualization of the SpaCCC method.
 LWX and SLP conceived and supervised the project.
 BYJ and LWX designed the study and developed the approach.
-XQW and XW collected the data.
+BYJ and DBQ collected the data.
 BYJ and LWX analyzed the results.
-BYJ, XQW, XW, LWX and SLP contributed to the review of the manuscript before submission for publication.
+BYJ, DBQ, LWX and SLP contributed to the review of the manuscript before submission for publication.
 All authors read and approved the final manuscript.

-# Cite
+# Views
 <p align="center">
   <a href="https://clustrmaps.com/site/1bpq2">
      <img width="200"  src="https://clustrmaps.com/map_v2.png?cl=ffffff&w=268&t=m&d=4hIDPHzBcvyZcFn8iDMpEM-PyYTzzqGtngzRP7_HkNs" />